TuyaInc/tuyasmart_home_ios_sdk/en/resource/BLE.md

 - Main function

-  The main class of the BLE SDK is  `TuyaSmartBLEManager`，This class contains all the features of the BLE SDK，Includes Bluetooth status monitor, ble device scan, query ble device name, ble device activator, device ota upgrade, etc.
+  The main class of the BLE SDK is  `TuyaSmartBLEManager`，This class contains all the features of the BLE SDK，Includes Bluetooth status monitor, ble device scan, query ble device name, ble device activator, device OTA upgrade, etc.

   Among them，`TuyaSmartBLEWifiActivator`  is the class that support dual-mode device activator